jdeweese1/KSU_560_MSSQL_mac_setup/README.md

    FROM Sales.Customers
 ```

+TODO
-find some way to export username and passwords out as shell variables and automagically call them
+- find some way to export username and passwords out as shell variables and automagically call them
+   - direnv?
-make shell scripts to run the thing
+- make shell scripts to run the thing